DFE-Digital/get-help-with-tech/docs/support/add_missing_school.md

 [4] pry(main)> s = sus.send(:create_school, ss)
 ```

-This will create the school based on the attributes in the `DataStage::School` and it will create `preorder_information` and a `std_device_allocation` with a zero allocation
+This will create the school based on the attributes in the `DataStage::School`.
+If the responsible body has answered the 'who will order' question, this will also create `preorder_information` and a `std_device_allocation` with a zero allocation.

-Check if the school was added as the result of a 'closing' and 'reopening' an existing school that may already have an allocation
+Check whether the school was added as the result of a 'closing' and 'reopening' an existing school that may already have an allocation

 ```ruby
 [3] pry(main)> ss.school_links